 Which cities in Zimbabwe have reached herd immunity?

-While there is no data on the rate of herd immunity per city in Zimbabwe, according to Zimbabwe’s Ministry of Health as of 16 May 2021, a total of 581,615 people had been vaccinated against Covid-19 which amounts to 4% of the population.
+While there is no data on the rate of herd immunity per city in Zimbabwe, according to Zimbabwe’s Ministry of Health as of 26 May 2022, a total of 6 216 521 people have been vaccinated against Covid-19 - 41% of the population.